arka57/ML/README.md

 **Solution Approach**:

-1)EDA and necessary feature engineering is done on the data to make it apt before feeding it to the ML models
+1)EDA and necessary feature engineering is done on the data to make it apt before feeding it to the ML models.
+Some features are either unrelated to the target varible or interrleated with other feature attributes

-2)Classification task is performed using various approaches like Logistic Regression and tree based models-Decision Tree,Random Forest,GradientBoosting with GridSearch
+2)Classification task is performed using various approaches like Logistic Regression and tree based models-Decision Tree,Random Forest,GradientBoosting,XGBoost.
+Hyperparameter tuning is done on the above mentioned models using GridSearchCV

 After applying the various approaches we observed the following results